Ocenebra baetica (Reeve, 1845)

 The species is « rather small, spindle-shaped, thick, with an acute apex and armed with short thorns on the shoulders; spire composed of seven swollen, furrowed whorls irregularly striated crosswise, with seven almost angled and scabrous longitudinal ribs.
 The aperture is ovate, and the interior of the right side shows some little tubercles; the tail is short, and barely umbilicate; its canal is closed at the base; the colour is dark chestnut tending to reddish. » – A. Aradas & L. Benoit: “Conchigliologia vivente marina della Sicilia”, Atti dell’Accademia Gioenia di Scienze Naturali ser.
 III vol. VI, Catania 1870, p.272. – 1m deep, under stone, on sand, Kerkennah islands, Gulf of Gabes, S. Tunisia.
 12mm.

-Spire-height, colour and pattern variable.
-A difference with piantonii could be given by the absence of winge-like extensions in baetica, but it seems these two taxa could become synonyms. – Above and below: white adult (the area produces many pale shells) from 1m deep, Sidi Youssef, western end of Gharbi, Kerkennah islands.
+Spire-height, colour and pattern are very variable.
+Above and below: white adult (the area produces many pale shells) from 1m deep, Sidi Youssef, western end of Gharbi, Kerkennah islands.
 14,3mm.

 Original pictures provided by A. Nappo (IT).